dotnet/docs/docs/core/diagnostics/compare-metric-apis.md

 ---
 title: Understanding different metric APIs
-description: A guide to different metric APIs offered by .NET and third parties. ms.date: 11/04/2021
+description: A guide to the different metric APIs offered by .NET and third parties. ms.date: 11/04/2021
 ---

-# Understanding different metric APIs
+# Metric APIs comparison

 When adding new metric instrumentation to a .NET app or library, there are a variety of different APIs to choose from.
 This article will help you understand what is available and some of the tradeoffs involved.